plarun/scheduler/internal/allocator/docs/workflow.md

 ### Steps
 1. For tasks with flag=1 and status=`staged`, set the flag=2 (locked for queuing) on `sched_stage`
 2. For tasks with flag=2,
-    a.
-If task is callable, put an entry into `sched_queue`
+    1. If task is callable, put an entry into `sched_queue`
-    b.
-If task is bundle, put all of its callable tasks into `sched_queue`
+    2. If task is bundle, put all of its callable tasks into `sched_queue`
 3. For tasks in `sched_queue` with status!=`queued`, update task status to `queued`
 4. For tasks with flag=2 and status=`queued`, set the flag=3 (queued) on `sched_stage`